machawk1/log/_drafts/2024-01-02-year-in-review.md

 TODO: add mention of YAMZ
 TODO: spell check this document
 TODO: add link to Edsu's course
 -->2023 for our research group was eventful for both fortunate and unfortunate reasons.
-It is useful to review all that was encapsulated within the past twelve months for our own perspective as well as to serve as a record on how we might improve in the future.
+It is useful to review all that was encapsulated within the past twelve months for our perspective as well as to serve as a record of how we might improve in the future.
 This is the second in a series of yearly reviews (the first being the [review of 2022](year-in-review-2022)).

 In this summary of 2023, I cover aspects relating to [students](#students), [funding](#funding), [dissemination](#dissemination), [teaching](#teaching), [service](#service), [upcoming endeavors](#upcoming), and [a personal aside](#personal).

-Before starting with our own, I want to first acknowledge others' similar report.
+Before starting with our own, I want to first acknowledge others' similar reports.
 This list will be amended inline as I become aware of them.

 * Michael Ekstrand (new Drexel CCI faculty) [2023 in Review](https://md.ekstrandom.net/blog/2023/12/2023)